collective/zettwerk.buildout/README.md

 # Example: Development environment

-* Export or clone the Repository to your local filesystem
+Export or clone the Repository to your local filesystem

-> git clone git@github.com:collective/zettwerk.buildout.git
+    git clone git@github.com:collective/zettwerk.buildout.git
-> cd zettwerk.buildout
+    cd zettwerk.buildout

-* enable virtualenv and install zc.buildout (we are not using bootstrap any more, see https://community.plone.org/t/not-using-bootstrap-py-as-default/620)
+Enable virtualenv and install zc.buildout (we are not using bootstrap any more, see https://community.plone.org/t/not-using-bootstrap-py-as-default/620)

-> virtualenv .
+    virtualenv .
-> ./bin/pip install zc.buildout
+    ./bin/pip install zc.buildout

-# run bootstrap with the develop.cfg
+Run bootstrap with the develop.cfg

-> ./bin/buildout -c develop.cfg
+    ./bin/buildout -c develop.cfg

-# Example: Deployment with single instance
+# Example: Deployment with a single instance

 * copy deploy-single.cfg to deploy.cfg
-* make edits if needed
+* change it as you need
 * change fabfile as you need
 * deploy via ./bin/fabric deploy_something

 # Example: Deployment with multiple instances